 JV Coach Julie Pelosi

-Head Volleyball Coach Terri Wade is in her 3rd season at The Woodlands High School, leading the Lady Highlanders to the Regional Finals both her first seasons.
-Last season the Lady Highlanders posted a record of 40-8 overall and 8-2 in district.
+Head Volleyball Coach Terri Wade is in her 4th season at The Woodlands High School, leading the Lady Highlanders to the state tournament in 2017 after 2 prior trips to the Regional Finals.
+The Lady Highlanders posted a record of 38-3 overall and 9-1 to finish as District Champions.

 Prior to assuming leadership of the TWHS Program, Coach Wade was the Head Coach for the Montgomery High School Lady Bears from 2008 – June 2015.
 As the Head Coach at Montgomery, Coach Wade guided the Lady Bears to the UIL State Playoffs in each of her first seven seasons.

 Coach Wade is from Hallsville, Texas.
 At Hallsville High School, Coach Wade was an all-around athlete competing in volleyball, softball, basketball and track.
 Coach Wade was an all-state selection in both volleyball and softball.

 After High School, Coach Wade attended Henderson State University in Arkadelphia, Arkansas on a volleyball scholarship.
 Coach Wade was a four-year starter for the Reddies’ volleyball team as an outside hitter.
 Coach Wade earned her Masters degree in Sports Administration at Henderson State while serving as a graduate assistant coach under legendary coach Rhonda Thigpen.

 Coach Wade began her coaching career as the New Caney softball coach before moving to be assistant volleyball coach at Conroe High School.
 Coach Wade became the Head Volleyball Coach at Montgomery in 2008 and has coached several players who have played Division 1 Volleyball.
 The Lady Bears advanced to the Regional Tournament twice, advancing to the Regional Finals in 2009.